 - Additional Resources for Credit Repair Businesses

-Credit repair services are sought out by many people across the country, generally to improve and clean up their financial records.
+Credit repair services are sought out by many people across the country, generally to clean up their financial records and get boosted to the top of the credit score range in order to qualify for low interest loans and credit cards.
 Although looked down upon by banks due to the risk of chargebacks, working with people to fix their credit scores is a legal and beneficial practice.

 However, getting payment processing set up for such a business can be a struggle.
 Classified as “high risk” by banks, credit repair businesses frequently encounter challenges when trying to open what most underwriters consider to be “high risk merchant accounts”.
 Many processors won’t even take their application.

 While this is unfortunate, it’s not the end of the world.
 Motile has tried-and-true solutions for any company working in a legal industry, regardless of risk.
 We are ready to get you a credit repair merchant account, and keep your business running with dependable payment processing (it’s what we do).